Minneapolis voters reject replacing police with new agency

 With nearly complete returns, Frey had about 43% of the first-choice vote.
 He needed more than 50% to win outright under the city's ranked-choice voting system, with the city to begin sorting second- and potentially third-choice votes Wednesday morning.
 Nezhad and Knuth were both near 20%.

-Minneapolis voters were also deciding whether to replace the city's “weak mayor, strong council” system with a more conventional distribution of executive and legislative powers that would give the mayor clearer authority over day-to-day government operations.
+A separate ballot question, on whether to replace the city's "weak mayor, strong council" system with a more conventional distribution of executive and legislative powers that would give the mayor clearer authority over day-to-day government operations, passed with about 53% of the vote.

 The future of policing in the city where Floyd's death in May 2020 launched a nationwide reckoning on racial justice overshadowed everything on the municipal ballot.

-Rishi Khanna, 31, a tech worker, voted yes on replacing the police department, saying he doesn’t believe police officers are qualified to deal with many situations, such as mental health crises.
-He said he thinks having professionals equipped to deal with a range of public safety issues in the same department as law enforcement will benefit both residents and police officers.
+Rishi Khanna, 31, a tech worker, voted yes on replacing the police department, saying he didn't believe police officers are qualified to deal with many situations, such as mental health crises.
+He said he thought having professionals equipped to deal with a range of public safety issues in the same department as law enforcement would benefit both residents and police officers.

 "I understand that law enforcement will have to have a seat at the table, but I think both in our community and in communities around the country, too often law enforcement is the only seat at the table," he said.
 "I don't think that's the right solution."

-Lyons called it “unwise” to replace the department and said he believes change within the department is imminent.
+Lyons called it "unwise" to replace the department and said he believed change within the department is imminent.

 "People are so frustrated, so angry, so disappointed" with the violence occurring citywide as much as they are with the city's law enforcement, he said.